Alaricus/clicker-tutorial-react/README.md

 The `Autoclicker` component is more complicated, but only marginally so.
 Since we’ll be using the same component for a variety of different autoclickers, it will need to be able to display a given autoclicker tier (its name) and amount, as well as dispatch the buy function.
 To achieve this we’ll be passing it the following props: `tier`, `amount`, `dispatch`, and `enabled`.

-Well, what’s `enabled`?
-We didn’t talk about this, right?
+Wait, what’s `enabled`?
+We didn’t talk about it, right?

 `enabled` is a property that we’ll need in order to establish whether the button should be active or not.
 After all we don’t want to confuse the user by making it look like they can click the ‘buy’ button when they don’t have enough clicks to make the purchase.
 We’ll perform this calculation before rendering the `Autoclicker` and send the Boolean value to the component so it knows how to render correctly.